Enable in-context shopping on AI agentsVersión beta privada

 Upload the catalog data to Stripe

-Deliver the feed through the Stripe APIs.
+Upload catalog data for each connected account separately through the Stripe APIs.
 You can send updates every 15 minutes.

 Use the sandbox to validate parsing, field mappings, and data quality before enabling live updates.